webpack/webpack.js.org/content/plugins/provide-plugin.md

 new webpack.ProvidePlugin({identifier1: ['module1', 'property1'], /* ... */})
 ```

 Automatically loads modules.
-Whenever the `identifier` is encountered as free variable in a module, the `module` is loaded automatically and the `identifier` is filled with the exports of the loaded `module`(of `property`).
+Whenever the `identifier` is encountered as free variable in a module, the `module` is loaded automatically and the `identifier` is filled with the exports of the loaded `module`(of `property` in order to support named exports).

+W> For importing the default export of an ES2015 module, you have to specify the default property of module.

 ## Typical use-cases